Tokujo vs. Jo vs. Nami in Sushi, Yakiniku, and Tonkatsu

 By the way, Nami (並) stands for ordinary quality or amount in Japanese cuisine, so restaurants often omit the prefix on the menu.

-In Sushi restaurants, for example, Tokujo Nigiri typically has a block of sushi rice topped with a slice of fatty tuna (O-Toro: 大トロ), while more often than not the tuna used in Jo Nigiri is medium-fatty tuna (Chu-Toro: 中トロ) and the one for Nami Nigiri is lean tuna (Akami: 赤身).
+In Sushi restaurants, for instance, Tokujo Nigiri typically comes with a block of vinegared rice topped with a slice of fatty tuna (O-Toro: 大トロ), while more often than not, the tuna used in Jo Nigiri is medium-fatty tuna (Chu-Toro: 中トロ), and the one for Nami Nigiri is lean tuna (Akami: 赤身).

 Besides this example, sea urchin roe, or Uni (雲丹), is a luxury sushi ingredient with a distinctive umami taste, which Tokujo Nigiri and Jo Nigiri may include.
 But you might prefer Nami Nigiri’s light-tasting squid nigiri.